metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 Changing your passwords on an untrusted computer is worse than not changing them at all, since if your computer isn't trusted then how do you know your input isn't intercepted?

-Switching from Admin account to standard account if you were Admin is [beating a dead horse][dead horse] since if you were Admin then your system already was online in elevated mode and is thus impossible to be sure nothing bad happened so far.
+Switching from Administrator account to standard account if you were Admin is [beating a dead horse][dead horse] since if you were Admin then your system already was online in elevated mode and is thus impossible to be sure nothing bad happened so far.\
+This applies to built-in Administrator account which by default on Windows server and perhaps other editions is not subject to UAC.

 Clean reload isn't 100% certainty though, for neither security nor privacy, security wise clean reload won't get rid or hardware based malware if there is one, and privacy wise your computer